ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_roadmap.md

 ## **Teamwork**

-* kick-off meeting focuses on hearing from each team member:
+* Kick-off meeting focuses on hearing from each team member:
     * What are your unique learning goals?
     * How do you work best?
 What level of group interaction works for you?
     * What skills and background are you most excited to share with the team?
     * When are you available to meet?
-* set up team computing infrastructure on Slack and GitHub ([Project Initiallization](project_initialization))
+* Set up team computing infrastructure on Slack and GitHub ([Project Initiallization](project_initialization))
-* project work begins and teams have regular check-ins to chart progress
+* Project work begins and teams have regular check-ins to chart progress
-* project outputs are recorded in a GitHub repository
+* Project outputs are recorded in a GitHub repository

 ## **Deliverables**

-* each team is requested to create a project readme using [this template](project_readmes/project_readme_template) and contribute it to the this Jupyterbook.
+* Each team is requested to create a project readme using [this template](project_readmes/project_readme_template) and contribute it to the this Jupyterbook.
 Please check in with a helper if your team would like guidance through this process.
 The basic workflow will require creating a branch, copying the template file, filling in the template file and adding it to the list of projects, committing your changes, opening a pull request (PR), and reviewing and merging your changes.
-* unlike past years, no formal group presentation will be given or recorded.
+* Unlike past years, no formal group presentation will be given or recorded.
 Instead, we will spend some time on Friday reflecting - as a group and individually - on our accomplishments and the challenges encountered during our project time.

 ## **Communities of Practice**